keldefrawy/keldefrawy.github.io/_rd_articles/trillion-dollar-system.md

 Composition complicates the total.
 In 2024, 14.6 percent of expenditure was classified as basic research, 18.2 percent as applied research, and 67.3 percent as experimental development.
 Yet even this is not evidence of a sudden turn: the corresponding shares in 2000 were 15.7, 21.1, and 63.2 percent.
 NCSES explicitly warns that small historical percentage changes may not be meaningful.
 The expenditure series establishes a paradox, not a verdict.
 [The underlying federal table is inspectable below](#source-ncses-rd-2026). <span class="rd-evidence-token" data-evidence="D">D</span>

-The funding structure did change.
+[The funding structure did change](#source-ncses-rd-2026).
 Businesses funded about $743 billion—roughly three quarters—of U.S. R&D in 2024.
 Their share of funding for basic research rose from 19 percent in 2000 to 34 percent in 2024, while the federal share fell from 58 percent to 40 percent.
 This is not simply “public down, private up”: federal basic-research dollars and real total basic research both grew.
-It is a change in who selects problems, what complementary assets are nearby, and which benefits the payer must be able to capture.
+It is a change in who selects problems, what complementary assets are nearby, and which benefits the payer must be able to capture. <span class="rd-evidence-token" data-evidence="D">D</span>

 The proposition of this series is therefore narrower and more consequential than “R&D was defunded”: